baskann/DSA210/README.md

 # DSA210
 ### Spotify & Spending Behavior Analysis

+You can access my presentation under the name of "Presentation.pptx"

 **Motivation**:
 In this project, I aim to analyze the relationships between my Spotify listening habits and spending behaviors.
 Understanding whether there is a meaningful connection between music listening patterns and financial behaviors will provide insights into how my daily music choices might influence spending decisions.